sarthakaroraofficial/Customer-Segmentation/README.md

 Unsupervised Machine Learning is used in this project.

-Predictin using K-Means Clustering Technique.
+Predicting using K-Means Clustering Technique.